realimp/java/multithreading/ImageResizer/README.md

 ```

 After everything is set all that's left is to start resizing images using multiple threads available.
-So I'm getting number of processor threads available and divide files in the source folder between them and create a queue of images to be resized for each one.
+So I'm getting number of processor threads available and divide files in the source folder between them.
+Create a queue of images to be resized for each one.
 And then just start resizing of every image using *Thread().start()* method.
 ```java
 int processorThreadsAvailable = Runtime.getRuntime().availableProcessors();
 int imagesPerThreadCount = files.length / processorThreadsAvailable;